-- 10.29 The Airport will continue to support 'Sustainable Aviation' and the principle of the Noise Road Map will be followed, which seeks to limit, and where possible reduce, the number of people exposed to aircraft noise.
-The Noise Road Map is not intended as a stop an airport expanding but is rather a challenge to "ensure that future growth can be delivered whilst still providing an acceptable level of 'pay back' to local communities for noise disturbance"32, specifically for those who are "significantly affected".
-The Masterplan aims to deliver sustainable growth alongside measures to minimise and mitigate noise impacts. - 10.30 It is clear that noise levels per aircraft movement at Newcastle Airport have improved significantly over the steady growth period since the 1990s as airlines now operate much quieter aircraft models, and we continue to encourage airlines to operate the newest, quietest aircraft types.
+- 10.28 The Airport will continue to support 'Sustainable Aviation' and the principle of the Noise Road Map will be followed, which seeks to limit, and where possible reduce, the number of people exposed to aircraft noise.
+The Noise Road Map is not intended as a stop an airport expanding but is rather a challenge to "ensure that future growth can be delivered whilst still providing an acceptable level of 'pay back' to local communities for noise disturbance", specifically for those who are "significantly affected".
+The Masterplan aims to deliver sustainable growth alongside measures to minimise and mitigate noise impacts. - 10.29 It is clear that noise levels per aircraft movement at steady growth period since the 1990s as airlines now operate much quieter aircraft models, and we continue to encourage airlines to operate the newest, quietest aircraft types.
 The Masterplan forecasts a greater number of movements over current operations which do result in the growth of our noise contours.
-However, this impact would have been much greater without the modernisation of aircraft types.
+However, this impact would